joacod/lawrence-ui/README.md

 # Lawrence UI

-A modern chat interface for Lawrence, an AI-powered tool that helps software product owners clarify feature requirements and generate documentation.
+A modern chat interface for Lawrence, an AI-powered tool that helps software product owners and managers, to clarify feature requirements and generate documentation.

+## Lawrence Backend

+The backend is a separate project that provides the API used by this UI.
+Please refer to [Lawrence Backend](https://github.com/joacod/lawrence) for more information.

 ## Quick Start